May 18 2023 | 14 Min Read

 Logistics engineering in brief

-According to Gavronski, good logistics engineering is about developing comprehensive solutions that address all a client's supply chain needs.
+According to Gavronski, good logistics engineering is about developing exceptional, comprehensive freight management solutions that address all a client's supply chain needs.
 This could be dealing with anything from new carriers entering the mix to mode shifting and even warehousing options – anything that gets the client’s supply chain, overall freight spend and service requirements to where they want them to be.

 Not every 3PL has logistics engineers, however.